The Eton Rifles: Background

 Eton College is an English public school located in Eton, Berkshire, and is regarded as one of the most prestigious educational institutions in the United Kingdom.
 Its cadet corps is the Eton College Combined Cadet Force, which was founded in 1860 as the Eton Volunteer Corps.
+Rick Buckler has noted that Eton is close to the band's hometown of Woking: "Growing up in Woking, you were aware that the school was nearby and these kids were being taught how to fire guns.
+It seemed crazy – a very militaristic view of education".